Colleges by Location

 Campus Life

 It is not all about learning and grades at Montana State University: campus life is a crucial component of your educational experience.
-Check out some info about students' life at Montana State University.
+Check out some information about campus life at Montana State University.

 Student Organizations

-This number includes sororities and fraternities.
-The percentage of male students who are members of organizations is 6.9 and female students 7.7.
-Students interested in music can join the Montana State University band or chorus.
-If you're interested in acting, you have the option to join a drama club.
-Interested in media and communication?
+That includes sororities and fraternities.
+6.9 percent of male and 7.7 of female students are involved in different organizations at Montana State University.
+Those who like music can join the Montana State University band or chorus.
+There is a drama club you can join if acting is something that interests you.
+You have a talent for media and communication?
 Montana State University publishes its own newspaper and has its own radio station.

 Student Services

-At Montana State University, there are many amenities required for a comfortable and safe life on campus.
+Montana State University offers a number of services important for a comfortable and safe life on campus.

-24/7 emergency phone and alarm devices are available.
-There is a security patrol available 24/7.
+There are 24-hour emergency phone and alarm devices.
+There is a 24-hour security patrol.
 The late-night transport/escort service is available.

-There is a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of Montana State University.

-All in all, campus life at Montana State University is rich and vibrant and provides everything most students need.
+All in all, campus life at Montana State University is rich and vibrant and provides all you need for a comfortable stay.

 FAQ